Three suspects facing 50 felonies for alleged series of Bay Area organized retail thefts

 “Organized retail crime is a top priority for our California DOJ, for my team and for me.
 We’re not just here to talk about it, we’re here to do something about it, to act, as our action shows today,” Bonta said at a press conference announcing the charges.

-Bonta alleged the organized crime ring stole over $650,000 worth of goods in Alameda, Conta Costa, and other counties, including San Diego, and targeted ATMs in at least two locations.
+Bonta alleged the organized crime ring stole over $650,000 worth of goods in Alameda, Contra Costa, and other counties, including San Diego, and targeted ATMs in at least two locations.

 The robberies were often committed at night and mostly targeted smoke shops, liquor stores and retail stores.
 Many of the robberies were stopped while they were in progress, but the suspects fled in getaway cars in each instance.